Zeroji/semicolon/docs/cogs.md

 If the user doesn't provide the arguments you need, for example if they type `add 4`, `;;` will print `Invalid argument count` in the chat, and your command won't be executed.
 If the user sends too many arguments, for example by typing `add 1 2 3`, the same thing will happen.

-Now what if you'd like to have default argument?
-Let's say you want `add` to add 1 if `number_b` isn't specified: with the new version, just do like you'd do with regular Python functions!
+Now what if you'd like to have default arguments?
+Let's say you want `add` to add 1 if `number_b` isn't specified: since v0.1.1, just do like you'd do with regular Python functions!

 ```python
 @cog.command